carpentries/docs.carpentries.org/source/community/discussion_host.md

 ### Signing Up to Host a Community Discussion

 Please note that this guide is for signing up to host any community discussion **_except Regional Community Calls_**.
 If you are a Community Coordinator and wish to host a Regional Community Call, please follow the instructions in the [Signing Up to Host a Regional Community Call section](discussion_host.md#signing-up-to-host-a-regional-community-call).
-To learn more about becoming a Community Coordinator, please visit[the FAQs section](#faq).
+To learn more about becoming a Community Coordinator, please visit [the FAQs section](#faq).

 * Each quarter, communications will be shared from the Community Development Team via Slack and TopicBox with instructions to sign up to host a community discussion.
 Visit [the Communication and Collaboration Spaces section of this handbook](#communication-and-collaboration-spaces) for instructions on joining one or both of these communication channels.

 <table>
   <tr>